Slavery in Islam Vs. Islam and Slavery (Part 1)

 Most Christian theologians and scholars until late last century believed that the Bible sanctioned slavery.
 The list includes Augustine, Aquinas, Luther, Calvin, and others.

-In 1835, the Presbyterian Synod of West Virginia attacked the movement to set slaves free, calling it a belief that goes against “the clearest authority of the word of God.’
+In 1835, the Presterian Synod of West Virginia attacked the movement to set slaves free, calling it a belief that goes against “the clearest authority of the word of God.’

-Old School (Presbyterian) General Assembly Report of 1845 concluded that slavery was based on ‘some of the plainest declarations of the Word of God.’
+Old School (Presterian) General Assembly Report of 1845 concluded that slavery was based on ‘some of the plainest declarations of the Word of God.’

 In 1861, a Jewish Rabbi, Dr. M.J.
 Raphall of New York, wrote a much publicized pamphlet entitled “The Bible View of Slavery” in defense of slavery.